Equine Behavior Consultations

 Positive Methods

 I strive for the "Least Invasive, Minimally Aversive" solution.
-In other words: finding a treatment that uses positive methods and creates the least amount of conflict for the equine.
+In other words: finding a treatment that creates the least amount of conflict for the equine.

 About Me